lhartmanis/compound-screen/new_RNA_inference/readme.md

 `combined_results.txt.gz`

 #### Output
+Individual text files for cell and gene

-### 4) Collection of outdata and optional removal of intermediary folders
+### 4) Collection of outdata and removal of intermediary folders
+The removal of files is optional
+This step combines the data in each

 #### Input

 #### Output

 The resulting $\pi_g$ matrix contains the fraction of new RNA inferred per gene in each condition.
 Multiplying this with an expression matrix generates new RNA expression levels.

+How to combine it with expression data to obtain new RNA expression levels can be found in the jupyter notebook XYZ (link to it!)